Skip to main content

 • Infrastructure level metrics

-Both application and infrastructure metrics have the following metadata labels associated with them:
+Both application and infrastructure metrics have metadata labels associated with them.
+The following list shows the default standard set of labels that Astro attaches to each metric:

 • cloud_provider